Research ethics FAQs

 If NHS REC approval is required, then you do not usually need to also seek review from a University REC.
 If your study includes both NHS patients and healthy volunteers, then the NHS REC approval will cover the entire study.
 You would not need to seek additional ethics approval from CUREC for the inclusion of healthy volunteers.

-CUREC can provide ethical review of research involving participants recruited by means of their status as current or former members of NHS staff, or research involving NHS premises or data.
+CUREC can provide ethics review of research involving participants recruited by means of their status as current or former members of NHS staff, or research involving NHS premises or data.
 However, you must also check whether you need NHS permission to conduct the research, ie Health Research Authority (HRA) approval.
-If staff recruitment can be conducted outside the NHS, an application can be submitted directly to CUREC (using the appropriate CUREC form), since HRA approval will not be required.
-If HRA approval is needed, then applicants should complete the Integrated Research Application System (IRAS) form instead of a CUREC form and submit this, together with any supporting documentation by email to the RGEA sponsorship group).
+If staff recruitment can be conducted outside the NHS, an application can be submitted directly to one of the CUREC subcommittees, since HRA approval will not be required.
+If HRA approval is needed, then applicants should complete the Integrated Research Application System (IRAS) form instead of a CUREC application and submit this, together with any supporting documentation by email to the RGEA sponsorship group.
 They will then review all documentation for compliance with NHS requirements, and will advise on obtaining the permission of the relevant NHS trust or seeking Health Research Authority (HRA) approval.
-You can then forward the documentation to the Medical Sciences IDREC for ethical review.
+You can then forward the documentation to the Medical Sciences IDREC for ethics review.

 NHS REC approval is needed for research involving NHS data.
 It is important to check whether you need permission from the NHS for that data use.
 (Permission may be needed for use of data whether in an identifiable or anonymised form.)
 The RGEA sponsorship group advises on this and provides confirmation that the University will accept the role of sponsor for such studies.